jocosocial/twitarr/rest_documentation.md

 ## Parameter Type Definitions

 * boolean - (true, false, 1, 0, yes, no)
-* datetime string - ISO 8601 date/time, or unix epoch in milliseconds
+* datetime string - ISO 8601 date/time string, or milliseconds since the unix epoch as a string
-* ISO_8601_DATETIME - ISO 8601 date/time
+* ISO_8601_DATETIME - ISO 8601 date/time string
-* epoch - unix epoch in milliseconds
+* epoch - milliseconds since the unix epoch as an integer
 * id_string - a string for the id
 * username_string - user's username.
 All lowercase word characters plus '-' and '&', at least 3 characters
 * displayname_string - user's display name.
 All word characters plus '.', '&', '-', and space, at least 3 characters, max 40 characters.